mycelium-ethereum/perpetual-pools-contracts/README.md

 Use the two prebuilt script commands: `npm run deploy:localhost:all` to deploy to a local hardhat node, or `npm run deploy:testnet:all` to deploy to the configured testnet (kovan)

 #### Run the script with custom options
 Hardhat requires the network to be set via environment variable for the current usage.
 Add `HARDHAT_NETWORK="kovan" ` (change to your preferred testnet) before running the commands below.
 To run the script manually, use `npx ts-node scripts/deploy.ts` with the following flags.
 - `--all` Will deploy a new instance of each contract.
 This will override the contracts and address type flags
 - `--contracts PoolSwapLibrary PoolKeeper PoolFactory OracleWrapper` Deploys a new instance of each contract named.
 If deploying the factory and not the library, you must provide the address of a library instance.
 If deploying the pool keeper by itself, you must provide the address of a factory and oracle wrapper instance.
-- `--factory 0xabcd` The address of a deployed PoolFactory instance
+- `--factory 0xabcd` The address of a deployed PoolFactory instance.
 - `--oracle 0xabcd` The address of a deployed OracleWrapper instance
 - `--library 0xabcd` The address of a deployed PoolSwapLibrary instance
 - `--verify` Verifies the deployed contracts on etherscan.
 This requires an etherscan key to be configured in the `.env`